Pirates vs. Cubs Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 19 doubles, three triples, seven home runs, 25 walks and 38 RBI (69 total hits).
-He's also swiped eight bases.
+- Reynolds has 20 doubles, three triples, eight home runs, 26 walks and 40 RBI (71 total hits).
+He has stolen eight bases.

 Reynolds Recent Games